 Prawn Cocktail is a classic seafood dish for parties in Australia.
 It includes boiled prawns and cocktail sauce, served together in a glass.
 The special dipping sauce is a mixture of ketchup, mayonnaise, and horseradish.

-Prawn Cocktail’s origin traced back to the 19th-century when a California miner created a dish with oysters in a glass.
+Prawn Cocktail’s origin is traced back to the 19th century when a California miner created a dish with oysters in a glass.
 This dish was a rising star from the 1960s to the 1980s, and it has kept its popularity since then.

 10. Fish ‘N Chips

-As its name suggests, Fish ‘N Chips basically include fried fish in batter and French fries.
-It is originally an iconic British dish before becoming popular worldwide.
+As its name suggests, Fish ‘N Chips basically include fried fish in batter and French fries (aka chips).
+It was originally an iconic British dish before becoming popular worldwide.
 The first shop selling Fish ‘N Chips was by a Greek migrant named Athanasias Comino, who opened it in 1879.

 11. Barramundi